ReCreatem3-ui/J.A.R.V.I.S.-Knockoff/README.md

 ## 📱 Adding Custom App Paths

-W.I.L.S.O.N. already knows how to launch common apps by name.
-If an app fails to open, you can register it manually in `wilson.py`.
+A.L.Y.X. already knows how to launch common apps by name.
+If an app fails to open, you can register it manually in `alyx.py`.

 Find the `app_map` dictionary inside `_open_application` (search for `app_map = {`) and add your app like this: